-Local authorities are required to carry out a Strategic Housing Land Availability Assessment (SHLAA) to identify future sources of land for housing.
+Local authorities are required to carry out a Strategic Housing and Employment Land Availability Assessment (SHLAA) to identify future sources of land for housing.

-The Council is also required by new legislation to prepare a brownfield land register.
-The sites identified in the register will be collated from existing data sources including the most recent Charnwood Strategic Housing Land Availability Assessment (SHLAA), existing planning permissions and pending planning decisions.
-Sites submitted to the SHLAA process will also be considered for inclusion on the brownfield land register for the Borough.
+The Council is also required to prepare a brownfield land register which is collated from existing data sources including the most recent Charnwood SHELAA, existing planning permissions and pending planning decisions.
+Sites submitted to the SHELAA ‘call for sites’ process will also be considered for inclusion on the brownfield land register for the Borough.

 The 2018 Strategic Housing and Employment Land Availability Assessment is the current SHELAA for Charnwood and follows the Leicester and Leicestershire SHELAA Joint Methodology agreed by all the local planning authorities who form the Leicester and Leicestershire Housing Market Area.

 Last updated: Mon 4th November, 2019 @ 08:49